babsy95/scansource-test/README.md

     - php artisan db:seed

 ## RUN the project:
-- On the project directory run the following commands (should run both in two separate terminals):
+- On the project directory run the following commands (both should run in two separate terminals):
     - php artisan serve
     - npm run dev